Leadership

 Cas Ford Martin, MPPA

-Cas Ford Martin is a trans and queer activist in pursuit of a kinder world for LGBTQ+ youth.
-He currently works with the Safe Schools Program for LGBTQ+ Students as a trainer and technical assistant for youth-serving organizations in Massachusetts.
-Cas is also the Founder of the Paula Ford-Martin Memorial Fund, a nonprofit scholarship organization for LGBTQ+ youth advocates.
-Cas holds a Bachelor’s degree in Music and Education from Smith College, and he recently earned his MPPA from the School of Public Policy at UMass Amherst.
+Cas Ford Rego-Martin is a trans and queer activist, educator, and nonprofit professional.
+He is the Engagement Coordinator at the UMass Amherst Office of Equity & Inclusion.
+In his “spare time,” Cas delivers trainings and technical assistance to educators and caregivers of trans youth in Massachusetts.
+Cas is also the Founder of the Paula Ford-Martin Memorial Fund, a nonprofit scholarship organization for LGBTQIA youth advocates.
+Cas holds a master’s degree in public policy & administration from UMass Amherst, and a bachelor’s degree in music from Smith College.
 A proud resident of Hampshire County and a firm believer in access to quality healthcare without stigma, Cas has long admired Tapestry’s critical work in the community: he is honored to serve as a Board member.

 Katie Neill